 Q: What should you do when you have flu?

 A: There are numerous strategies you can try to promote recovery, but the best thing to do is to rest.
 Your body is battling a viral infection, so give it enough time to recover.48 You can support your immune system by taking immune boosters like colloidal silver,49 oregano oil50 and garlic.51

 A: Influenza is highly contagious, with people being able to spread the virus even before flu symptoms start showing.
 Sick people are at their most contagious during the first day of illness, and up to three to seven days after infection.52

 Q: How does flu spread?

 A: Flu spreads through airborne viruses, usually carried by air droplets that uninfected people may inhale.
 It can also spread from person to person through direct physical contact or handling objects a sick person has touched.53

 Q: How do you relieve flu symptoms?

-A: You can relieve flu symptoms by trying nose rinsing, sipping on ginger tea or drinking lots of liquids.
-In addition, you have to get enough rest to give yourself some time to recover from your illness.
+A: You can relieve flu symptoms by trying nose rinsing54 or drinking lots of fluids55,56 such as high-quality filtered water.
+In addition, you have to get enough rest to give yourself some time to recover from your illness.57

-Q: Is it good to sweat when you have the flu?
+Q: Is it good to sweat when you have flu?

-A: Sweating has been found to help in detoxifying the body, regulating body temperature, and killing viruses and bacteria that cannot survive temperatures beyond 98.6 degrees Fahrenheit.
-This may be helpful while suffering the flu, however, make sure that you replace the fluids that you lose.
+A: Sweating has been found to help detoxify the body58,59,60,61 regulate body temperature,62 and kill viruses63,64 and bacteria.65 Although releasing sweat may be helpful if you have flu, make sure you replace the fluids you lose to prevent dehydration.